 Also, a close look reveals small holes in the circles between the masks.
 This was quite intentional: Back in the day, those holes were part of a complex system that helped ventilate and cool the building.

-It’s thought that the most notable name to grace the stage was William Jennings Brian, a three-time U.S. presidential candidate who made a stop in Greenfield on his campaign trail.
+It’s thought that the most notable name to grace the stage was William Jennings Bryan, a three-time U.S. presidential candidate who made a stop in Greenfield on his campaign trail.
 Those who came to hear Brain speak would’ve sat in the theater’s original seats, pictured at right.
 Those same seats will be reinstalled in the theater during its restoration.
 Additionally, when the orphan train came west, one of its stops was at the opera house.
 Orphans stood on the stage, waiting for prospective families to decide whether or not to take them home.

 A trained eye might notice the Eastlake style evident throughout the building.
 This style, named after British architect and interior designer Charles Eastlake, featured artistically complex designs and was popular in the latter half of the 19th century.
 It is obvious at the opera house in the double-hinged doors to the theater, door plates and exterior handles.